xerpi/fakemote/README.md

 - You can configure your USB loader to specify the IOS slot to use when running the loader and/or games

 ## Notes
-- This has only been tested with `d2x-v10-beta52` and base IOS 57 and 58
+- This has only been tested with base IOS 57 and 58
 - Use base IOS 58 to have compatibility with both USB ports
 - This is still in beta-stage, therefore it might not work as expected